Samourai-Wallet/whirlpool-client-cli/README.md

 - listen: enable API for remote commands & GUI
 - ssl: enable SSL
 - tor: enable TOR
-- debug: display more logs for debugging
+- debug: display debug logs from cli
+- debug-client: display debug logs from whirlpool-client
 - scode: optional scode to use for tx0
 - server: (host:port) server to connect to
 - network: (main,test) bitcoin network to use.
 Client will abort if server runs on a different network.